Brief Chornological History and Special Events

 1987 Performs at The Chicago Theater as an opening for Steve Lawrence and Eydie Gorme.
 MC was Irv Kupcinet.

-1988 TOURS MEXICO and receives rave reviews from the Mexican media.
+1988 TOURS MEXICO and receives rave reviews from the Mexican media and a TV interview.

 1988 Performs for the Tribute to Katherine Dunham.
 At The New Regal Theater.

 1990 Performs for Mayor Richard M. Daley at The Washington Library.

 1992 MFDC celebrates its Decennial with a dinner/performance at The South Shore Cultural Center, 7059 S. South Shore Dr.